🎮

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.
 The main caution remains no headphone jack, rotated screen, dim screen, bad dpad, stick clicks in but it's not actually wired for any function.

 If the device sparks your interest, the smartest next click is usually M22 Pro, followed by Game Hat, because that is where the shape of the market around it comes into focus.
-A useful verdict should leave the reader more curious, but also more precise.
+The point is not to stop the reader from exploring.
+It is to make every next click smarter.

 Playable Games